 Levi Wiggins: All right.
 That’s a wrap!
 Ok, to sum it up, here’s the full list:

 CMS released its final Medicare Shared Savings Program rule, called “Pathways for Success” for ACOs.
-The new rule is designed to help establish a path toward risk.
+The new rule is designed to help establish a path toward risk, with a heavy focus on Risk Adjustment Coding.

 CMS = Centers for Medicare & Medicaid Services || MSSP = Medicare Shared Savings Program || ACO = Accountable Care Organization